top of page

 1. How do people of non-binary genders describe the role of gender in their experiences of family violence?

-The Advisory Panel meets three times per year and includes non-binary people with lived experience of family violence, as well as professionals from the family violence and LGBTQIA+ service sectors.
-The Panel provides expert advice to the doctoral candidate, ensuring that the project is conducted in a way that achieves its research aims.
+The Advisory Group meets three times per year and includes people of non-binary genders with lived experience of family violence, as well as professionals from the family violence and LGBTQIA+ service sectors.
+The Group provides expert advice to Shannon and the research team, ensuring that the project is conducted in a way that achieves its research aims.

-To support cultural safety, there are always at least two Aboriginal and/or Torres Strait Islander members on the Panel.
-Lived experience members and Aboriginal and Torres Strait Islander members are paid for their attendance at panel meetings.
+To support cultural safety, there are always at least two Aboriginal and/or Torres Strait Islander members on the Group.
+Lived experience members and Aboriginal and Torres Strait Islander members are paid for their attendance at meetings.

 Thanks for submitting!